PHYSICS 1501 - Physics for the Life & Earth Sciences I (Vet Bio)

-Course Code PHYSICS 1501 Course Physics for the Life & Earth Sciences I (Vet Bio) Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange N Prerequisites SACE Stage 2 Physics Subject Achievement grade of at least B- or equivalent, Mathematical Methods (formerly Mathematical Studies) - other students may apply to Head of Physics for exemption Incompatible PHYSICS 1508, PHYSICS 1008, PHYSICS 1100 & PHYSICS 1101 Restrictions Available to BSc (Veterinary Bioscience) students only Course Description The emphasis is on physics concepts and their application to relevant problems in the earth and biological sciences rather than on the more theoretical or mathematical development of the concepts.
+Course Code PHYSICS 1501 Course Physics for the Life & Earth Sciences I (Vet Bio) Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange N Prerequisites SACE Stage 2 Physics Subject Achievement grade of at least B- (under review) or equivalent, Mathematical Studies - other students may apply to Head of Physics for exemption Incompatible PHYSICS 1508, PHYSICS 1008, PHYSICS 1100 & PHYSICS 1101 Restrictions Available to B Sc (Veterinary Bioscience) students only Course Description The emphasis is on physics concepts and their application to relevant problems in the earth and biological sciences rather than on the more theoretical or mathematical development of the concepts.
 It includes a study of forces and equilibrium, mechanical stress, energy, fluids, heat and DC electricity.
 Applications to biology and physiology will be emphasised.
 Practical problem solving.

 Course Coordinator: Associate Professor Andrew MacKinnon